SpotifyStudio/SpotifyAnalyzer/SpotifyAnalyzer/complete_documentation.md

 #### `check_token_validity(self) -> bool`

 Verifies whether the current Spotify API token is valid.
+If the token is expired or invalid, it triggers reauthentication.

 **Returns:**

-- `bool`: `True` if token is valid, `False` if invalid/expired
+- `bool`: `True` if token is valid, `False` if token is expired or invalid

 #### `Reauthenticate(self) -> None`

-Prompts user to reauthenticate and updates the Spotify API token.
+Prompts the user to reauthenticate with Spotify and updates the API token.

+**Behavior:**

+- Re-initiates authentication using `SpotifyOAuth`
+- Updates the authentication manager with a new token
+- Replaces the existing Spotify API client instance with the newly authenticated session
+- Prints `"Authentication successful.
+Token updated."` upon success

 #### `get_list_of_playlist(limit: int = 20) -> tuple[str, list[dict]]`

-Fetches the playlists of the authenticated Spotify user.
+Fetches and returns the playlists of the authenticated Spotify user.

 **Parameters:**

-- `limit` (int): Number of playlists to fetch (default: 20)
+- `limit` (int): Number of playlists to fetch per request (default: 20)

 **Returns:**